-If we decide that we are not the appropriate setting for your child we will inform you in writing.
+If we decide that we are not the appropriate setting for your child we will also inform you in writing.
 The panel (which is made up of members of our Inclusion Department and Senior Leadership Team) will have considered all the information made available to them (including information from our staff with regards to the taster days).
 No one person can make a decision whether to offer a place or not in isolation, and therefore the decision will be final.
+There is no right to appeal and we will not engage in discussions over such decisions.